Ronmi/mailserver-in-container/README.md

 - Edit `docker-compose.yml` and/or firewall rules, do not expose the postadmin ui to public.
 - If you have to expose it, https will always be a good idea.
 - I am not an expert at this domain.
 It would be nice if willing to provide better configuration options via issue.
+- Never forget applying security update.
+A simple command do the magic for you: `docker-compose pull && docker-compose build --pull && docker-compose up -d`

+# LICENSE

+MIT